Dre Campbell Farm

-So named because of the shape of the tube-like organ the female uses to pierce open plants to lay its eggs in, sawflies are in the same group as bees, ants, and wasps.
+So named because of the saw-like ovipositor the female uses to pierce open plants to lay its eggs in, sawflies are in the same order as bees, ants, and wasps [1].

-They go through four stages in life: egg, larva, pupa, and adult.
-The larvae, otherwise called sawfly caterpillars or rose slugs, are the main culprits behind all the damage.
+These insects go through four stages in life: egg, larva, pupa, and adult.
+However, the larvae are the main culprits behind most of the damage to plants, so it is vital that you get rid of them quickly.

 Sawfly Larvae Identification